kailash-manasarovar/statement/docs/timeline/2025/september.md

 - That was a mistake; except it never is a mistake is it.
 - The timing is always spot on.

-## Weddings at the church
+### Weddings at the church

-- Steve and I go to mass.
+- We leave Whitefriars, me a bit amazed, and Steve and I start walking again and end up at another church.
+- Mass starts the moment we arrive.
-- The mass time is wrong though, the one we're at isn't listed as one of the regular ones but somehow he know to go in and a mass is going on.
+- The mass time is wrong though; the one we're at isn't listed and it's outside the normal mass times.
-- A whole bunch of people are renewing their marriage vows, there must have been at least twenty couples who stood up when the American priest said *who's here would like to renew their vows?*.
+- A whole bunch of people are renewing their marriage vows, that's the *theme* of the mass.
+- There must have been at least twenty couples who stood up when the American priest said *who here would like to renew their vows?*.
-- It seems like a set up to me, a bit clunky.
+- It seems like a set up to me, a bit of a clunky one too.
 - I've been followed round endlessly already, and this morning's business at Newgrange was very *purposeful*.
 - It's funny because Steve thinks so too without telling me that or necessarily being aware of it.
-- As we're sitting in the pew watching the priests leave, he knows that one of them, the one at the front, doesn't know which way he's going, and off he goes in the wrong direction, as if he's never been in the church before in his life.
+- As we're sitting in the pew watching the priests leave when the mass is over, he knows that one of them, the one at the front, doesn't know which way he's going, and off he goes in the wrong direction as if he's never been in the church before in his life and one of the others has to race back to get him.
-- Steve says, before he does it, *he doesn't know where he's going*.
+- Steve says, right before he does it, *he doesn't know where he's going*.

-## Healing process
+### Healing process

 - On the therapy table I have lain extremely still for the full five years I have been doing the practice; like a stone.
 - In March this year, while doing shares in Jerusalem at Purim, I cried a little, and since then my therapy process changed.